 Pet Financing Through Credit Cards

 Pet financing was once available through many veterinary clinics, but nowadays, clinics that offer repayment plans are few and far between.
-Credit cards can be a wonderful solution to pet care costs, and new cards specifically for pets in mind have recently begun to fulfill pet owner’s needs.
+Credit cards can be a wonderful solution to pet care costs, and new cards specifically for pets in mind have recently begun to fulfill pet parent’s needs.
 Cards can be started before any medical need arises, much like insurance policies, but can also be applied for the moment care is needed.
 Many pet care credit cards can be given right in the veterinary office for care that is needed at a moment’s notice.

 - Immediate payment for veterinary services